wendlers/neopixel-script/README.md

 which easily allows to program effects for a NeoPixel based 8x8 matrix.
 One of the main goals of this language is to be simple and easy to learn and understand especially for children.
-Thus, the language is offered in different languages (currently german and english).
-A simple script which will produce a colerful effect on the whole 8x8 matrix would look like
+Thus, the language is offered in different languages (currently German and English).
+A simple script which will produce a colorful effect on the whole 8x8 matrix would look like
 this:

-In german
+In German

     wiederhole 8 mal
       // "schiebt" 2 grüne Pixel von der linken Seite ein